droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

     You have to use good enough size database for benchmarking.

     * If it is too small, you'll see "too bad" benchmark result for Droonga, because the percentage of the Droonga's overhead becomes relatively too large.
-    * If it is too large, you'll see "too unstable" result because swapping of RAM will slow the performance down randomly.
+    * If it is too large, you'll see "too unstable" result because page-in and page-out of RAM will slow the performance down randomly.
     * If RAM size of all nodes are different, you should determine the size of the database for the minimum size RAM.

     For example, if there are three nodes `192.168.100.50` (8GB RAM), `192.168.100.51` (8GB RAM), and `192.168.100.52` (6GB RAM), then the database should be smaller than 6GB.